Birr RFC

 Birr RFC is an Irish rugby team based in Birr, County Offaly, playing in Division 2B of the Leinster League.
 Formed in 1887 the club is one of the oldest clubs the country.
 The club colours are green and black.

-In June 2013 Birr rugby club won 5000 euro from Ulster bank rugby force.
-The Birr Under 13 team won the midlands league in the 2011-2012 season.

 History

-The early years
+Early years

 Birr RFC was first founded in 1887, the local newspaper reports on a rugby match in Chesterfield School (on the Banagher Road) between a Birr XV and a team from Galway Grammar School.

 The club grew, disbanded and reformed in its early years, mainly as a result of both world wars.

 The club purchased our Moorpark Grounds, consisting of 4.5 acres in the centre of Birr Town in 1963 after reforming and proceeded to win the Midland League in 1963-64 and has been in continuous existence since then.

 1970s-1980s

-The 1970s provided a significant chapter to rugby in Birr.
-During this era Birr became one of the pioneers of youth rugby in the province.
-A thriving underage rugby culture evolved in Birr RFRC under the guidance of a continuous stream of volunteer coaches and mentors over the intervening years and the club purchased a further 7.5 acres of land in 1975 approx 4 km south of Birr off the N52 road in Ballyeigan.
-Leinster Provincial honors followed at Under 15 level in 1976-77 and at Under 17 level in ‘77-78.
+During the 1970s, an underage rugby culture evolved in Birr RFRC.
+The club also purchased a further 7.5 acres of land in 1975 approx 4 km south of Birr off the N52 road in Ballyeigan.
+Leinster Provincial honors followed at Under 15 level in 1976-77 and at Under 17 level in 1977-78.

-For many years Dooley's Hotel provided facilities for Birr RFC.
-In the early ‘70s the County Arms Hotel provided facilities until 1983 after a merger with the Ormond Lawn Tennis Club.
-A new clubhouse with meeting, changing and entertaining facilities was built, at a cost of over £150,000 with significant local fundraising, bank loans and the assistance of a Department of Education Sports Capital Grant and a Department of Labour Youth Employment Grant.
+For many years, Dooley's Hotel provided facilities for Birr RFC.
+In the early 1970s the County Arms Hotel provided facilities until 1983 after a merger with the Ormond Lawn Tennis Club.
+A new clubhouse with meeting, changing and entertaining facilities was built, at a cost of over £150,000 with local fundraising, bank loans and the assistance of a Department of Education Sports Capital Grant and a Department of Labour Youth Employment Grant.
 Following the demise of The Ormond Lawn Tennis Club the club reverted to the Birr Rugby Club.